-During the last decade rapidly increased developments in wireless telecommunication applications can be observed.
-The most challenging in terms of (sub-) system design is the emerging UWB technology.
-In this workshop, we focus on recent advances in UWB transceiver design and the mixer building block in particular.
-The talks will treat topics like architectures, analysis methods, circuit design techniques, and performance.
+During the last decade rapidly increased developments in wire less telecommunication applications can be observed.
+The most challenging in terms of (sub-) system design is the emergin UWB technology.
+In this workshop, we focus on recent advance in UWB transceiver design and the mixer building block in par ticular.
+The talks will treat topics like architectures, analysis meth ods, circuit design techniques, and performance.